 Hotel hair dryers can be a crapshoot.
-It is so disappointing to arrive at a hotel when you haven’t packed a hair dryer and seeing one of those dreadful hair dryers that fit into the wall of the bathroom.
-Honestly, I think I could dry my hair faster just blowing on it!
-And they seldom come with a diffuser which can be a real pain when your hair needs one!
+It is so disappointing to arrive at a hotel when you haven’t packed a compact travel hair dryer and seeing one of those dreadful hair dryers that fit into the wall of the bathroom.
+Honestly, I think I could dry my hair faster just blowing on it.

 Key Things to Compare When Buying a Travel Hair Dryer with Diffuser